ForJ-Latech/fwm/z-class-documentation/packaged_documentation/README.md

 ## Running the application
 __This application requires java to run.__

-To run, execute: 'java -jar fwm-alpha.jar', or double click on the .jar file if your environment supports that.
+To run, execute: 'java -jar FWM-beta.jar', or double click on the .jar file if your environment supports that.

-FWM-properties is where your application properties files will be stored.
+FWM-properties is where your application properties files are stored.

-worlds/\*\* is where the your world folders, and world properties will be stored.
+worlds/\*\* is where your world is stored (file ends in .db), and world properties will be stored (file ends in .properties).

-lib/\*\* is nerd stuff, and is required in the same directory as fwm-alpha.jar.
+lib/\*\* is nerd stuff, and is required in the same directory as fwm-*.jar.
 Just don't change it unless you know what you are doing.

 Change any hotkeys that are not to your liking in global settings -> edit hotkeys.